derferickc/reduxstagram/readme.md

 # Learn Redux

-A simple React + Redux implementation that displays a grid of sets of images + captions.
+A simple React + Redux implementation that displays a grid of image/caption sets.
 Upon clicking on the images, you are redirected to a page with details of the single post where you can also add or remove them.

 ## Running